Early thermal weapons: Simple fire-raising

 The burning of enemy positions and equipment was not necessarily a complicated procedure, and many fires were set by individuals using common materials.
 When William of Normandy's army besieged Mayenne in 1063, they shot fire into the castle to panic the garrison, while two boys stole into the castle in order to start a fire within.
 The garrison surrendered.

 Besieged forces would sometimes launch sorties in an attempt to fire the attackers' camps or equipment.
 When Hugh Capet besieged Laon in 986–987, his troops became drunk one night, and Duke Charles's men sallied forth and torched the camp, forcing Hugh to abandon the siege.

-The besieged were not the only ones who might fire siege equipment; when Frederick I Barbarossa abandoned his siege of Alessandria in 1175, he burned his own camp and equipment.
+The besieged were not the only ones who might fire siege equipment; when Frederick Barbarossa abandoned his siege of Alessandria in 1175, he burned his own camp and equipment.

 However, like all weapons, fire-raising had its own dangers.
 In 651 Penda of Mercia attempted to win Bamburgh Castle by building a pyre at its base from planks, beams, wattle and thatch.
 The wind changed direction and the fire blew back on Penda's men, who had to abandon the attack.
 This fortuitous wind-change was credited to Saint Aidan, who saw the smoke from the Farne Islands and prayed for the defenders.